CodyAdam/system-prompt/README.md

 *and many more... check out the [demo examples](https://systemprompt.app)*

+## Why I built this

+Honestly, it came from a personal frustration.
+I was wasting too much time opening new chat windows, writing the same instructions over and over, and then pasting my text.

+It was a constant cycle of things like:
+* "Proofread this text, use a casual language..." -> paste text.
+* "Respond to this email saying X, Y, Z..." -> paste email.

+These repetitive tasks were a drag on my productivity, and I wanted to create a solution that solved this specific issue.

+What started as a simple tool for reusable prompts ended up growing into something even more versatile.
+System Prompt is now a node-based workflow builder that allows for chaining multiple AI operations.
+It's a bit like tldraw's computer (which is a huge inspiration!), but with a focus on giving you more fine-grained control and creating production-ready workflows.

 ## Quick start

 **Note:** System Prompt runs entirely in your browser - no installation required!